 Verification of Request:

-When the DP receives the request form, it certifies that the form is filled properly by issuing a signed & stamped slip to the client as an acknowledgment.
+When the DP receives the request form, it certifies that the form is filled properly by issuing a signed & stamped slip to the client as an acknowledgement.
 The DP verifies the signature of the client as on the request form with the specimen recorded in its documents.
 If the signatures do not match, the DP will ensure the identity of the client in another way.

 The Realisation of Request to NSDL: